Pauwiiiii/FINAL/README.md

 Lastly
 - Dont forget to make commit in every method you aadd in your code
-- then push it to your repository
+- then push it to your repository then clone to your local

 NOTE: Make sure the all data especially the data base is connected TRY IT AND ENJOY